 To prepare students for college or other photographic work, the focus of the second week is to create a body of images in a portfolio form.
 There are evening shooting assignments, lectures, demonstrations, and assigned lab time where students process digital files and prepare images for this completed body of work.

 This two-week program is designed for high school students between the ages of 14 and 18.
-Students must have the core foundation of photography concepts and technique, or have completed the Young Digital Photographers workshop.
+Students must have the core foundation of photography concepts and techniques, or have completed the Digital Photography workshop.
 Admission is by portfolio or the instructor’s permission.

 What you will learn: